WordPress/gutenberg/docs/data/data-core-editor.md

 ### isBlockWithinSelection

-Returns true if the block corresponding to the specified unique ID is currently selected but isn't the last of the selected blocks.
+Returns true if the block corresponding to the specified client ID is currently selected but isn't the last of the selected blocks.
 Here "last" refers to the block sequence in the document, _not_ the sequence of multi-selection, which is why `state.blockSelection.end` isn't used.

 *Parameters*

- * state: Global application state.
+ * state: Editor state.
- * uid: Block unique ID.
+ * clientId: Block client ID.

 *Returns*

-Whether block is selected and not the last in
+Whether block is selected and not the last in the
-                   the selection.
+                  selection.

 ### hasMultiSelection